mmistakes/minimal-mistakes/_posts/words/2018-11-03-gracehopper.md

    by huge applause]
 -  Determine what you're interested in and then try to find a niche.
 -  Avoid the "rescue me" mentality that comes from "if I work really hard someone will notice me and give me a great job with lots of money."
-Find jobs you want and then work towards them.
+Look for jobs you want and then work towards them.
 -  Ask your friends and coworkers what people say about you when you're not present.
 Honest people will give you the truth without being assholes.